mattermost/mattermost-handbook/contributors/onboarding/onboarding.md

 **New Colleague Feedback**
 The 90-Day Feedback provides a [360](https://handbook.mattermost.com/operations/workplace/people/performance-reviews-50#how-is-feedback-shared) [shoulder check](https://handbook.mattermost.com/company/about-mattermost/mindsets#shoulder-check) for new team members, managers and [HR](https://handbook.mattermost.com/operations/workplace/people#team) and MLT to understand and clarify potential blindspots as well as catch potential [brown m&ms](https://handbook.mattermost.com/company/about-mattermost/mindsets#brown-m-and-ms) early on.

 This is not a formal performance review.
 The intent is to align expectations and improve performance early on.
 Peer feedback is not anonymous.
-Managers may request additional context from the panel to help increase the new colleague's performance and post-onboarding readiness.
-Managers should evaluate the peer feedback against their own expectations of the new colelague's role.
-In some cases, expectations may need to be re-set with peers.
-Uncovering blindspots early on helps avoid future confusion or misfocused efforts.
+Managers may request additional context from the panel to help increase the new colleague's performance and Post-Onboarding Readiness.
+Managers should evaluate the peer feedback against their own expectations of the new colleague's role.
+In some cases, expectations may need to be reset with peers.
+Uncovering blindspots early on helps avoid future confusion or misaligned efforts.

 **New Colleague 90-Day Feedback Process**